 NOTE 1: Further details of aggregation of TSN streams (including determination of burst arrival times that are compatible so that TSN streams can be aggregated) are left for implementation.

 In this case, TSN AF creates one TSC Assistance Container for the aggregated TSN streams.
 The SMF will bind PCC rules with a TSC Assistance Container as described in clause 6.1.3.2.4 of TS 23.503 [45].
-The SMF derives TSCAI on a per QoS Flow basis and send it to 5G-AN.
+The SMF derives TSCAI on a per QoS Flow basis and sends it to 5G-AN.
 The Burst Arrival Time and Periodicity component of the TSCAI that the SMF signals to the 5G-AN are specified with respect to the 5G clock.
 The SMF is responsible for mapping the Burst Arrival Time and Periodicity from a TSN clock to the 5G clock based on the time offset and cumulative rateRatio between TSN time and 5GS time as measured and reported by the UPF.

 The TSCAI parameter determination in SMF is done as follows: